tokenmill/beagle/README.md

 ## Performance

-The performance was measured on a modest desktop PC with Ubuntu 19.04, 8-core Ryzen 1700.
+The performance was measured on a desktop PC with Ubuntu 19.04 and 8-core Ryzen 1700.

 The test setup was for news articles and dictionary made up of names of city names in USA.

-Code for benchmarking and more benchmarks can be found [here](https://github.com/tokenmill/beagle-performance-benchmarks).
+Code and data for benchmarking and more benchmarks can be found [here](https://github.com/tokenmill/beagle-performance-benchmarks).

-### Single-threaded
+### Single-thread

 Average time spent per document ranged from 1.58 ms for dictionary of 5k phrases to 4.58 ms per document for 80k phrases.